nombrekeff/cardboard-js/README.md

 ### Who's this for?

-If you don't like writing HTML, like me.
-Or need a simple and lightweight framework that can do most things that bigger frameworks can do with a smaller footprint, Cardboard might be for you!
-Cardboard can be used to build anything from a static page to more advanced apps like dashboards.
+If you don't like writing HTML, CSS or JSX, like me.
+Or need a simple and lightweight framework that can do most things that bigger frameworks can do with a smaller footprint, while being very performant, Cardboard might be for you!
+Cardboard can be used to build anything from a static page to more advanced apps, like dashboards.
+It should be able to do most things!

-It's perfect for when you want to create a very small page where you need a reactive framework and you need to create it fast.
-But it should be able to create anything.
+But it's perfect for when you want to create a very small page where you need a reactive framework and you need to create it fast.

 ### Backstory